MicrosoftDocs/fabric-docs/docs/data-factory/connector-troubleshoot-parquet-format.md

 - **Resolution**:

     Double-check to see whether:
-    - There are white spaces in the sink column name.
+    - There are white spaces in the destination column name.
     - The first row with white spaces is used as the column name.
     - The type OriginalType is supported.
 Try to avoid using these special characters: `,;{}()\n\t=`.